CE Certification

 1. What is the European Green Deal?

-The European Green Deal is a comprehensive strategy that sets the EU’s target of becoming a carbon-neutral continent by 2050.
-Its main goals include:
+The European Green Deal is a strategic roadmap set by the EU to make Europe the world’s first climate-neutral continent by 2050.
+The main goals include:

 • Reducing greenhouse gas emissions